Elevation: 11,100 ft

 Reinier, Roache, and McGrane Route, Class 5.3-5.4 by Judi Steciak

 - Pat McGrane added two photos and comments to this route description.

 The quickest approach is from Dry Creek [(A)(6.1)(a) on Page 290].
 Follow the pack trail up Dry Creek until it crosses the 7,820-foot contour.
 To avoid thrashing through willows, turn SW and ascend to continue up the valley parallel to the 8,200-foot contour until you can cross the drainage to the valley between True Grit and Cleft Peak.
 Stay on intermittent herd paths on the South Side of the valley until you reach treeline near 9,400 feet, where you can cross to the North Side.

 From this point, thread up between cliffs to the cirque above.
 Ascend the NW facing scree to the 100-foot cliff below the summit on the NE end of the ridge.
 A small right-facing open book leads up to a ledge followed by a short series of pockets and small headwalls.
 The system tops off on the North Ridge a few easy steps from the summit.
-The technical crux is at the start of the climb, but the rock quality deteriorates as you ascend.
+The technical crux is at the start of the climb of the summit block.
+Keep in mind that the rock quality deteriorates as you ascend.

 Hamke and Steciak took a small rack, maybe 10 mid to small size pieces (hexes, wired stoppers and camming devices) and long runners.
 Carl reports “We found protection for the lowest belay anchor, two wired stoppers in opposition, in a horizontal crack, see second photo.
 The 4th photo shows the step up to set the belay anchors.
 You could continue to traverse left from there, probably 5.6 or so, but it was easier in hiking boots to come back down and do an easier and lower traverse to the small open book we told you about before.”